Open or Closed Adoption: Advantages of Each Type of Adoption

 Should You Pursue an Open or Closed Adoption?
 An Attorney Can Help

-While it's ultimately a personal decision that will depend on your specific situation, a legal professional will be able to help you understand the advantages (and disadvantages) of open adoption, closed adoption, and options in-between for your specific situation.
-Consider speaking with an experienced adoption attorney near you to learn more.
+While it's ultimately a personal decision that will depend on your specific situation, a legal professional will be able to help you understand the benefits of open adoptions.
+They also can help you understand differences in the degrees of openness.
+They can also help you explore whether you prefer a closed adoption.
+Moving forward, consider speaking with an experienced adoption attorney near you to learn more.

 Can I Solve This on My Own or Do I Need an Attorney?

 - It is a good idea to have an attorney for complex adoptions